PolideaInternal/airflow-breeze-gcp-extension/README.md

 # Testing

 There are two ways of testing Airflow Breeze.
-Unit Tests can be run locally and do not communicate with Google Cloud Platform, where System Tests can be used to run tests agains an existing Google Cloud Platform services:
+Unit Tests can be run standalone and do not communicate with Google Cloud Platform, where System Tests can be used to run tests against an existing Google Cloud Platform services.
+Both unit and system tests can be run via local IDE (for example IntelliJ or PyCharm) and via command line using the `airflow-breeze` container.

-You can read about running Unit Tests in [README.unittests.md](README.unittests.md)
+You can read more about it:

+* Running Unit Tests in [README.unittests.md](README.unittests.md)
-You can read about running System Tests in [README.systemtests.md](README.systemtests.md)
+* Running System Tests in [README.systemtests.md](README.systemtests.md)

 # Cleanup